 Anyway, here we go ..

-- Remember that ALL Team members can see ALL content in the Team (private channels are coming, soon we hope)
+- Remember that ALL Team members can see ALL content in the Team – unless you create a Private channel

 - Create at least two team owners per team.
 This allows the team to be managed in the absence of a single owner.
 Any member can be promoted to an owner by the team owner (and demoted !)